muratk5n/thirdwave/en/README.md

 ---

+Nothing can compare to the Ahnuld version

+---

 Let's see how this *Eraser: Reborn* is any good..
-But nothing compare to the Ahnuld version.

 ---